microbiomedata/nmdc-schema/src/docs/v10-vs-v11-retrospective.md

 # Merging the Berkeley schema into the NMDC schema

 This document is a retrospective on the changes made to the NMDC schema between major versions 10 and 11.
-The development of version 11 was launched during a meeting at the Lawrence Berkeley National Laboratory in December 2023, and the development took place in a fork of the nmdc-schema called berkeley-schema-fy24.
-This is the first time a major update had comprehensive planning and development in a fork.
-A subsequent update in the same style has not been planned yet but is not ruled out.

 Motivations for the Berkeley schema development included: